Mastering Vendor Analysis: A Comprehensive Guide to Enhancing Your Procurement Strategy

 Spend Analytics and Business Intelligence

 Tools like Tableau, Power BI, or specialized spend analytics platforms reveal spending patterns that inform vendor consolidation strategies.
-According to McKinsey research on supplier collaboration, companies analyzing spend data typically identify 15-20% savings opportunities through vendor consolidation and renegotiation.
+Companies analyzing spend data can identify savings opportunities through vendor consolidation and renegotiation.

 Best Practices for Continuous Improvement in Vendor Analysis